-In our first guest blog, IWM’s Charlotte Czyzyk writes about researching the life stories behind the brand new From Street to Trench exhibition.
+In our first guest blog, IWM’s Charlotte Czyzyk writes about researching the life stories behind the From Street to Trench exhibition.

-For the past year, I have worked as a Researcher on the special exhibition From Street to Trench: A World War that Shaped a Region, which opens at IWM North in Manchester on 5 April.
+I worked as a Researcher on the special exhibition From Street to Trench: A World War that Shaped a Region, which opened at IWM North in Manchester on 5 April 2014.
 The exhibition focuses on the lives and experiences of people connected to the North West of England during the First World War, both those who served overseas and those who remained at home.
-I have encountered so many incredible stories during the research process.
+I encountered so many incredible stories during the research process.

 One of the most moving pieces on display in the exhibition is a scribbled note by Frank Middleton (pictured above) to his mother, to apologise for leaving to join the army without saying goodbye and asking her not to cry.